safak-tamses/File-Manager/README.md

 ## API Documentation

--> You can review the required technical requirements in the project from the following file: `28.08.2023` located at the root path.
+-> You can review the required technical requirements in the project from the following file: `Etstur-java-case.docx` located at the root path.

 ->  To access the Postman collection with predefined requests, import the file `EtsTurJavaTestCase.postman_collection.json` located at the root path.